PhilipZubel/IndividualProject/timelog.md

 ## 26 Dec 2022
 * *4 hours* - made the DIY queries more precise so that searcher retrieves mixed results

+## 27 Dec 2022
+* *6 hours* - rewritten marqo indexes to accomodate the full diy and recipe1mln+ corpora but running into bugs